Certificate Examination Syllabus and Regulations [Overseas]

 Medical Terminology 1 ½ hours

-Planning & Managing a Health Records Department 1½ hours
+Establishing & Managing a HIM Department/Service 1½ hours

 7. The pass mark for the papers is shown below but all modules must be passed at the first attempt in order to achieve a distinction for which the total pass mark is 80% of the overall total.